-This delicious and healthy dill pickle pasta salad is a light and fresh take on the original.
+This delicious and healthy dill pasta salad pickles recipe is a light and fresh take on the original.
 Made dairy free, gluten free, and packed with healthy omega-rich fats and veggies, it’s crunchy and colourful and loaded with nutrients!

-A Healthy Take on Dill Pickle Pasta Salad
+A Healthy Take on Dill Pasta Salad Pickles

-Traditionally, a dill pickle pasta salad is usually made with regular pasta, chopped pickles, cheddar cheese, onion, mayonnaise, and sour cream.
+Traditionally, this delicious pasta salad recipe is usually made with regular pasta, chopped pickles, cheddar cheese, onion, mayonnaise, and sour cream.
 Yep, it’s as rich and creamy as it sounds, loaded with dairy, tastes pretty amazing, but is far from the lightest, healthiest, and freshest pasta salad out there.
+It’s definitely a crowd pleaser and family favorite.

-- Dill pickles (I recommend using a brand that doesn’t contain the tatrazine additive)
+- Dill pickles (I recommend using a brand that doesn’t contain the tartrazine additive)

 - Cherry tomatoes